Orforio/imhotep.rb/README.md

 ## Why "imhotep"?

 Because *Imhotep is invisible*.
 And sometimes, so are infographics, if you're forced to go through each one by hand!
 It is mainly a cheap Look Around You joke.
-Also, if you rotate, move and rearrange the letters you kind of get the name of the New K&L Product...
+Also, if you rotate, move and rearrange the letters you kind of get iWonder...